RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 At the bottom of the page you can find the License Key required to start using DBeaver EE.
 There are two options how to copy your License Key from the personal account:

-1. Press **COPY TO CLIPBOARD** button, then press OK.
+1. Press the **COPY TO CLIPBOARD** button, then press OK.
 The license text will be copied to clipboard.

 ![](images/license/copy-to-clipboard.png)

-2. Press **DOWNLOAD LICENSE** button, then press OK.
+2. Press the **DOWNLOAD LICENSE** button, then press OK.

 .txt file with your License Key will be downloaded to your download folder.
 The file name is License ID, e. g.
 DB-821MPZFO-ZA8W.